Cushychicken/br-by-ex/README.md

 2. Navigate into this repo, and run `git submodule --init`.
 3. Make an empty directory called `tools/` inside your repo.
 4. Run `make -C buildroot raspberrypi4_defconfig`
-5. Run `make -C buildroot sdk`
+5. Run `make -C buildroot sdk`.
+(This will tkae a while.)
 6. When complete, copy the `tar.gz` toolchain file into `tools/` from `buildroot/output/images/`

 # Building an Example Project

 All projects are structured as out-of-tree buildroot projects.
 To build a specific project, set `BR2_EXTERNAL` to the specific directory, load the defconfig, and then make.

-For example, to build the project in `08-swupdate`, run:
+For example, to build the project in `09-swupdate`, run:

 ```
 make $BR2_EXTERNAL=$PWD/09-swupdate -C buildroot 09_swupdate_defconfig